Articles

 We can therefore say that the more surveyed people feel engaged in their meetings, the greater the sense of inclusion and alignment.
 Does this seem obvious to you?

-Is it a high level of engagement that generates better results in terms of inclusion, alignment and creativity, or the opposite?
+Is it a high level of employee engagement in meetings that generates better results in terms of inclusion, alignment and creativity, or the opposite?
 For Steven Rogelberg, the answer is clear: "Maybe we should rethink the format of meetings by focusing on the issues of inclusion and creativity.
 Make sure we have a positive impact and take inspiration from the most engaging collaborative formats, like workshops."

-The higher the engagement of people, the greater the creativity, inclusion and alignment in meetings | Klaxoon
+The higher the engagement of people, the greater the creativity, inclusion and alignment in meetings. | Klaxoon

-Average panel response rate based on whether people say they are low or high engagement in their meetings.
+Average panel response rate based on whether people say they are low or high employee engagement in their meetings.

 Workshops are the best solutions for generating effective and engaging collaboration.
 They are the result of good alignment, ease of expression and a high sense of inclusion.
 A few good practices can help develop them.
-Around two axes: the structure of the workshops and the interactions they foster.
+Around two axes:

 For Steven Rogelberg, the combination of these two key factors creates a space for discussion that is conducive to speaking up and asserting oneself even in opposition to the prevailing opinion.
 "Respondents believe that creating a space in which they would feel more comfortable sharing their ideas is key to fostering a sense of inclusion.
 To that end, they also mention the idea of making these meetings more informal."